dhyuan99/VecKM/README.md

 ⚠️ If your x, y, z do not have the same scale, make sure scaling them so that they have the same scale.

+⚠️ VecKM is not rotational invariant.
+If the local point cloud is rotated, the encoding can be very different.

 It is very simple to implement VecKM if you want to incorporate it into your own code.
 Suppose your input point cloud `pts` has shape `(n,3)` or `(b,n,3)`, then the following code will give you the VecKM local geometry encoding with output shape `(n,d)` or `(b,n,d)`.
 It is recommended to have PyTorch >= 1.13.0 since it has better support for complex tensors, but lower versions shall also work.

 ```